-An applicant tracking system, 90% of the time, is just a project management software that helps recruiters walk your application through the different stages of the process.
-If there’s anything automatically rejecting you, it’s usually the application form that you fill out.
+An applicant tracking system, 90% of the time, is just a project management software for recruiters that walk your application through the different stages of the process.

-Most people don’t realize that information is the applicant tracking system.
-Scanning documents and your CV is a part of the game.
-Still, if you’re saying that you don’t have the right to work or put in your salary expectation that’s way out from the salary expectation of this role or whatever, that automatically rejects you.
-It hasn’t even read your CV.
+Most people don’t realize that data is essential for the applicant tracking system.
+Scanning documents and your CV are a part of the game.
+Still, if you’re saying that you don’t have the right to work or put in your salary expectation, that’s way out of the salary expectation of this role, which automatically rejects you.

 The ATS doesn’t have a font preference as long as it’s readable.
 It’s fine as long as it’s not like script font.
-Keywords will boost your application, but there are other things, and it doesn’t matter if not all of them are present within your application.
 And it’s not reading and rejecting your resume alone automatically.
-When job hunting, it’s always important to design a resume that a human will read, but just know that the ATS isn’t as big a deal as you think.
+When job hunting, it’s always crucial to design a resume that a human will read, but remember that the ATS isn’t as big a deal as you think.
 And if it’s going to read or pass your CV and spit it out, usually it does that.

-It depends on what you must put within this document to convince recruiters.
-It’s a teaser trailer, not the feature film, the feature film is you in the interview, but it’s what you need to put in there to convince them to give you an interview.
+It depends on what you must add to this document to convince recruiters.
+It’s a teaser trailer, not the feature film, the feature film is you in the interview, but it’s what you need to have in there to convince them to give you an interview.

-You want to put a decent amount of information, but every line that recruiters skim should make them think, that’s great for this role.
+You want to have a decent amount of information, but every line that recruiters skim should make them think, that’s great for this.
 Remember, this is a pitch document, and it’s highly tailored.
 You should keep it relatively concise while still being robust and impactful.

 With Photo or Without

-In many Anglo-Saxon countries, the UK, the US, and New Zealand, people wouldn’t put a photo because they go a substantial cultural and institutionally focus on anti-biased, anti-discrimination.
+In many Anglo-Saxon countries, the UK, the US, and New Zealand, people wouldn’t go with a photo because they go a substantial cultural and institutionally focus on anti-biased, anti-discrimination.
 It can even be illegal in some states to review a resume with a photo because of anti-discrimination laws.
-And if you reject the person or if the person gets the job, either way, you can’t win, so sometimes, if they see a photo and either get removed by software or they just don’t consider it.
+And if you reject the person or if the person gets the position, you can’t win, so sometimes, if they see a photo, and either get removed by software or they don’t consider it.

-So if the norm is not to put an image, don’t put a photo.
-In some countries like France, for example, you must place a shot, whether you’re going for a master’s application, whether you’re going for a job application, you put a picture because that’s the norm of the country, and it would be very sort of bizarre if you didn’t.
+So if the norm is not to put a photo.
+In some countries like France, for example, you must place a shot, whether you’re going for a job, you put a picture because that’s the norm of the country, and it would be very sort of bizarre if you didn’t.

 Photo in Social Media

-You should always use a standard chronological resume layout.
-You probably have heard about functional format and competency-based CV and stuff like that.
-But you should keep it simple and easy for the recruiter to get the necessary information quickly.
+You should always use a standard chronological CV design layout.
+You probably have heard about the functional resume and competency-based CVs and stuff like that.
+But you should keep it easy for the recruiter to get the necessary parts quickly.
 So what are must-have components?

 You definitely must have a profile or a summary section.
-This is about three sentences or three bullet points that quickly highlight you.
-It’s your professional brand.
+This is about three sentences or bullet points about you.
+It’s your brand.
 It’s who you are, what you do, and how you do it differently, backed up with an accomplishment point wherever possible and your vision for your career, where you are going, and how this role fits into that.
 This area is one of the most strategic areas on your document, allowing recruiters to connect the dots very quickly.
-You sum up in a nutshell why you are for this role.

 You can put strategic keywords that sum up your zones of genius underneath the profile area.
-What would your tags be if you were tagged as a person, professionally?
-These are your top skills, and they also help with the ATS, the applicant tracking side of things, and they very quickly help the recruiter understand who you are and what you have to offer.
+What would your tags be if you were tagged as a person?
+These are your top skills, and they also help with the ATS, the applicant tracking side of things, and they very quickly let the recruiter understand who you are and what you have to offer.
 You can also add a compelling tagline underneath your name at the top of your CV.
-It’s like a signature, put in your USP, your unique selling proposition into a sentence.
+It’s like a signature; your unique selling proposition into a sentence.

-Firstly, if you’re a fresh graduate with no professional work experience, just so you’ve only done internships and bits and pieces, you would put your education first.
-So education, then experience.
+Firstly, if you’re a fresh graduate with no work experience, just so you’ve only done internships and bits and pieces, you would your academic background first.
 If you are a working professional, have already graduated, and have already been in the workforce for at least a year, you would have the experience come first.

 The other exception to this rule is career changes.
 With career changes, you would start with the profile section.
-Then you would go into an area that highlights your core strengths or your critical skills, the transferable skills that you can bring with you as a person from one industry to the next that is going to enable your success within your next role, your next profession, your next sector, even if you’ve never done it before.
+Then you would go into an area with your core strengths or your critical skills, the transferable abilities that you can bring with you as a person from one industry to the next that is going to enable your success within your next role, your next profession, your next sector, even if you’ve never done it before.

 So that upper third might be longer.
-You might end up taking almost half the page just to explain your profile and just to highlight some of the key competencies that you are bringing to the table before you get to your experience section because what’s going to be important is who you are, not exactly what you’ve done because you’ve never actually done the role that you’re applying for.
+You might end up taking almost half the page to explain your profile and just to include some of competencies that you are bringing to the table before you get to your experience section because what’s going to be essential is who you are, not exactly what you’ve done because you’ve never actually done the role that you’re applying for.

 Frequently Asked Questions